snowplow/docker-snowplow/emr-etl-runner/README.md

 This image is based on [the debian base image][debian-base-image] which leverages [the Java 8 Debian image][debian-image] due to a [JRuby bug][jruby-bug] still unsolved.

-The EmrEtlRunner uses [gosu][gosu], as a sudo replacement, to run the collector as the non-root `snowplow` user.
+The EmrEtlRunner uses [gosu][gosu], as a sudo replacement, to run as the non-root `snowplow` user.

-The container exposes the `/snowplow/config` volume to store the collector configuration.
+The container exposes the `/snowplow/config` volume to store the EmrEtlRunner configuration.
 If this folder is bind mounted then ownership will be changed to the `snowplow` user.

 ## Usage